thoughtspot/thoughtspot.github.io/_admin/setup/SSL-config.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-You can use SSL to enable both HTTP and LDAP data security.
+You can use your own SSL certificate to secure ThoughtSpot HTTP(S) traffic.

 {: id="ssl-about"}
 ## About SSL
-Companies usually secure applications that access data.
-To use SSL with ThoughtSpot, you must use your company's own SSL certificate.
-The certificate is issued for each domain or service.
-If you plan to use SSL for both HTTP(S) and LDAP(S), you must have two separate certificates.
+To enable SSL for ThoughtSpot web service, you need to provide your organization's SSL certificate tailored to ThoughtSpot service URL.
 If you do not have an SSL certificate, there are options:

 -   Check with your IT department if they have an SSL certificate you can use.
 -   Obtain the certificate from an issuing authority.
+-   Use the default SSL certificate installed in ThoughtSpot nodes.
--   Disable SSL and loose the security it provides.
+-   Disable SSL (but lose the security it provides).
 Use the following command:
     ```
     tscli ssl off
     ```